LLM inference optimization (1): KV Cache

 $$\mathbf q_{t}^T\mathbf k_{1},\mathbf q_{t}^T\mathbf k_{2},…,\mathbf q_{t}^T\mathbf k_{t}$$

 We can see that the computations are redundant compared to the previous round.
-The same logic applies to tokens before $x_t$.
-We need to recalculate all the key vectors and value vectors for $x_{1:t}$, even though the values of these vectors actually remain unchanged🧐.
+The same logic applies to tokens before $x_t$: we recompute the key and value vectors for $x_{1:t}$, even though they actually remain unchanged🧐.
+This is because the model parameters are fixed and the input prefix does not change.

-After applying the KV Cache, in each round except the first one, we only need to focus on the last input token.
+After applying the KV Cache, in each round except the first one (prefill stage), we only need to focus on the last input token.
 We will compute its query, key, and value vectors and use these 3 new vectors to perform a self-attention operation with all the cached key/value vectors of preceding tokens.

 The performance of the KV Cache